sapphonie/rgl-server-resources/README.md

 There is something seriously wrong with STV in TF2.
 For no apparent reason, when you start it up, it eats a player slot by incrementing the value of your server's `maxplayers` by 1.
 This isn't a problem, typically, because TF2 can technically handle 33 "players", aka 32 + STV.
 If you were to set +maxplayers to 33 and then add stv, things would get ugly, really quickly.

 But that's not all.
 When the bot is unloaded, it, for no apparent reason, reads the value of `tv_maxplayers` and sets your server's visible player count to *that* number.
 Why?
 Who knows. `sv_visiblemaxplayers` has ZERO effect on this.
-For that reason, I decided to *not* unload the STV bot in the `tfcl_off` config, as things would get broken quickly if players didn't set `tv_maxplayers` AND `sv_visiblemaxplayers` to the same value, which also has to be at or under the server's slot limit.
+For that reason, I decided to *not* unload the STV bot in the `rgl_off` config, as things would get broken quickly if players didn't set `tv_maxplayers` AND `sv_visiblemaxplayers` to the same value, which also has to be at or under the server's slot limit.

-For this reason, and on the advice of some server network operators, I have decided to not shut down stv with tfcl_off.
+For this reason, and on the advice of some server network operators, I have decided to not shut down stv with rgl_off.
 If you need to disable the STV, please restart your server.

 The bug report for this issue is [here](https://github.com/ValveSoftware/Source-1-Games/issues/2778).